are available 24/7 through your installation Family Advocacy Program.

 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

-If residing inside the installation, elementary and middle school-aged children will attend Tinker (k-5).
-Those students who live on base and are at middle and high school levels attend Monroe Middle School or Robinson High School.
-Busing is provided by the school system from the base to both Monroe Middle School and Robinson High School.
+If residing on the installation, elementary and middle school-aged children will attend Tinker (K-8).
+Those students who live on base and are at high school level attend Robinson High School.
+Busing is provided by the school system from the base to Robinson High School.

 The public school system suggests that when you arrive, even if you are temporary living in base lodging, enroll your child in school as soon as possible.
 The Hillsborough County School District can provide answers to your questions by calling 813-272-4692.

 Depending on your commuting, there are 6 Tampa Bay area counties and schools districts available for MacDill families, offering both public and private schools.
 Contact the School Liaison Program Manager upon recipient of your orders at 813-828-0146 or visit the School Liaison Officer website.